PostHog/posthog.com/contents/tutorials/funnels.md

 ### Using filters in Funnels

-As noted earlier, you can add global events that apply to the entire funnel.
+As noted earlier, you can add global filters that apply to the entire funnel.
 This is useful for interrogating a specific subset of users, such as:

 - Users who arrived via a Google search
 - Users who arrived via a specific UTM parameter (e.g. marketing campaigns)